 Dairy as a Dog Treat Ingredient

 Say cheese!
 Who can resist?
 Not me, not the dogs.
 Grated cheese can be used in treats as a boost of fat and flavour.
-Yogurt, sour cream, and cream cheese can all be used as baking bases, frozen or chilled treats, or in dog-friendly “icings”.
-Milk can be used as an dog-friendly liquid in most recipes.
+Yogurt, kefir, sour cream, and cream cheese can all be used as baking bases, frozen or chilled treats, or in dog-friendly icings.
+Milk can be used as an dog-friendly liquid in many recipes, but may not be suitable for some dogs due to sensitivities.
+See more below.

 Lactose-Free and Lower Lactose Dairy Options